-The recipe will give you 120g of stiff levain, but we only use 100g in the brioche dough.
-As you probably know, sourdough starter is sticky, so I have accounted for for 20g of it sticking to the bowls, jar and spoons 🙂
+The recipe will give you 120 g of stiff levain, but we only use 100g in the brioche dough.
+As you probably know, a sourdough starter is sticky, so I have accounted for 20g of it sticking to the bowls, jars and spoons 🙂

 Stiff Sourdough Starter

 Whilst I normally use a 100% hydration starter (equal parts of water and flour), I am making a stiff levain this time.
 I’ve learnt about this from Maurizio at The Perfect Loaf and it seems to work wonders in this brioche.
 Using a stiff levain means less water, which allows me to use more eggs and milk to make this brioche taste even better!

 An important thing to keep in mind is that a stiff starter is much slower to rise than your normal 100% hydration starter.
 Therefore, it’s perfect if you want to leave it overnight to wake up to a ready-to-use levain.
 I normally use 1 part starter : 2 parts flour : 1 part water, however, if your kitchen is much warmer than 17-18° C overnight, you may want to adjust the ratios (e.g. 1 part starter : 4 parts flour : 2 parts water).

 Day 2: In the Morning

 The first step is to mix all the brioche ingredients, except for butter, and bring to a ball.
 You don’t need to work it to develop gluten at this stage – just make sure it all comes together.